Kelly Hoppen: Personal life

 Hoppen has been married twice.
 Her first marriage was to Graham Corrett from 1982 until 1989.
-Through that marriage, she has one daughter, food writer Natasha Corrett.
+From that marriage, she has one daughter, food writer Natasha Corrett.
 Her second marriage was to Edwin Miller from 1989 until 2003.
-Through that marriage, she was stepmother to actress Sienna Miller and fashion designer Savannah Miller.
+From that marriage, she was stepmother to actress Sienna Miller and fashion designer Savannah Miller.
 Hoppen had a ten-month relationship with ex-England footballer Sol Campbell.

 News of the World legal action

 Hoppen lodged a claim against the News of the World and one of its reporters, Dan Evans, for "accessing or attempting to access her voicemail messages between June 2009 and March 2010".
 Hoppen's case was one of five test cases concerning the hacking of the mobile phones of public figures by the paper due to be brought before the High Court early in 2012.
 In October 2011, she accepted £60,000 in damages from News International in relation to phone hacking in 2005–2006.
 No acceptance of liability was made in relation to the allegations against Evans in respect of 2009.
 Since the settlement, her test case has been replaced by that of footballer Ashley Cole.